Many people find listening to ambient noise or nature sound a great way to slow a speeding mind, relax and focus on whatever task it at hand.

 Click on an emblem to play the associated sound (e.g, rain for rain sounds, people for coffee shop, etc).
 The volume slider beneath lets you adjust the noise level separate from your main system audio.

 Focusli even lets you layer multiple sounds together and adjust the volume level for each one individually.
 This lets you create your own custom nature sound soundscapes that play in the background.

-We’ve written about ambient noise apps for Ubuntu before but this is the first one I’ve come across that integrated in to GNOME Shell.
+We’ve written about ambient noise apps for Ubuntu before but this is the first one I’ve come across that integrates with GNOME Shell.

 “Improve focus and increase your productivity by listening to different sounds right from GNOME Shell,” reads the extension description.

 Focusli has six sounds, all of which are streamed from the (royalty-free) soundbible.com service the first time you use them.
-Thereafter sounds are played from cache, meaning you won’t need an active web connection to use the applet:
+Thereafter sounds are played from cache, meaning you don’t need an active web connection to use the applet.